XenitAB/xenitab.github.io/docs/xks/developer-guide/cloud-iam.md

 }
 ```

-It is a good idea to output the arn of the creted role, as it will be needed in the next step.
+It is a good idea to output the ARN of the created role, as it will be needed in the next step.

 ```hcl
 output "irsa_test_arn" {